 Ellen Byron is embarrassed to admit that she began her career as an actress.
 Since her main competition for roles was the way-more-talented Holly Hunter, she found herself with a lot of free time and began writing.
-A Cajun Christmas Killing, the third book in her Cajun Country Mysteries series, is nominated for both Lefty and Agatha Awards.
-Body on the Bayo, won Best Humorous Mystery Lefty Award and was nominated for a Best Contemporary Novel Agatha Award.
+In addition to working on sitcoms, she authors the Cajun Country Mystery series.
+A Cajun Christmas Killing and Body on the Bayou both won the Lefty Award for Best Humorous Mystery and were nominated for Agatha Awards.
 Her debut novel, Plantation Shudders: A Cajun Country Mystery, was nominated for Agatha, Lefty, and Daphne Awards, and is a USA Today Bestseller.
 It was also chosen by the Library Journal as a Debut Mystery of the Month.
 She’s the recipient of a William F. Deeck-Malice Domestic Grant, awarded by the Malice Domestic Conference.

 A native New Yorker, Ellen attended Tulane University, where she developed her obsession with Cajun culture.
 A lover of rain, she currently lives in bone-dry Los Angeles with her husband, teen daughter, and two very spoiled rescue dogs.
 Her daughter insists that if Ellen was given the choice of pulling her or the dogs from a burning building, she’d opt for the dogs.
 Ellen would like to believe that isn’t true.